attackgithub/GMaster-Server/README.md

 * Removes Gmaster email signature

 #### Pro Plan ($24.95/month)
-Professional users will need the ability to set up auto-followup campaigns that are triggered depending on how their customers respond to their email campaigns.
+Professional users will need the ability to set up followup campaigns that are triggered based on customer response.
 * Send unlimited emails (based on Gmail daily limits)
 * Removes Gmaster email signature
 * Setup Auto-Followup Campaigns
 * Send Q&A Polls

 #### Team Plans ($15.95/user/month)
-Marketing teams will be able to achieve everything a proffessional user can do while collaborating on campaigns as a team.
+Marketing teams will be able to achieve everything a professional user can do while collaborating on campaigns as a team.
 * Send unlimited emails (based on Gmail daily limits)
 * Removes Gmaster email signature
 * Setup Auto-Followup Campaigns